kantarjiev/BAMRU-Org/README.md

 ## Test

-Added by bmrdev on dev.bamru.info
+Added by techbamru on dev.bamru.info